-Our comparison review covers each grill manufacturers portable, mid-range and luxury line of pellet grills.
-We cover what makes each unique and even though you haven’t heard of Camp Chef as much as Traeger, you need to check out their innovative pellet grill attachments.
+These changes are on top of the already-solid lineups for both manufacturers.
+Our comparison review covers each grill manufacturer’s portable, introductory, mid-range, and luxury lines of pellet grills.
+We cover what makes each unique, and even though you haven’t heard of Camp Chef as much as Traeger, you need to check out their innovative pellet grill attachments.

 Portable grills